Francis of Marchia

 On the question of ecclesiastical power, of course, Marchia was also in disagreement with Pope John XXII (Lambertini 2000, IX).
 In order to defend Christ’s poverty and that of the Franciscans by extension, Marchia interpreted Christ’s remark to Pilate that “my kingdom is not of this world” as meaning not only that the origins of his kingdom and the source of his power are not of this world, but also that his kingdom and his power are not with respect to the things of this world.
 Indeed, for Marchia, Caesar had legitimate sovereignty over this world.
 Marchia thus denied that Christ, as a man, possessed any temporal power, and hence he rejected John XXII’s claim that Christ was rex and dominus in a temporal sense.
 The implication is that the pope could not inherit temporal power over the entire earth, although Marchia admitted that the temporal sword could pertain to the pope indirectly and mediately.

-The following texts are critical editions, using all known manuscript witnesses, which will be published in the future with apparatus criticus and fontium.
+The following texts are critical editions, using all known manuscript witnesses.
 Distinctions 35–48 of book I of the Sentences concern the unified themes of divine knowledge, power, and will.
-Marchia's Scriptum for book I ends prematurely at distinction 40, and distinction 39 on divine ideas is much trunctated.
+Marchia’s Scriptum for book I ends prematurely at distinction 40, and distinction 39 on divine ideas is much truncated.
 Since distinctions 35–40 of the Scriptum have been published (Marchia 1999, 2000, 2001b), the following texts from the Reportatio for book I, distinctions 39, 42–44, and 45–48, complement the Scriptum material on these subjects.
 Since there are some differences between this text and that in Marchia 2009, the below edition has been retained.

 - CUP: Chartularium Universitatis Parisiensis, 4 volumes, eds.
 H. Denifle and E. Chatelain (Paris 1889–1897).